syncfusion-content/javascript-docs/js/Diagram/Node.md

 Disables all the constraints.</td></tr>
 </table>

-The Default value for the node constraints property is **ej.datavisualization.Diagram.NodeConstraints.Default.** The following code illustrates how to enable rotate, select constraints, and disable other constraints.
+The Default value for the node constraints property is `ej.datavisualization.Diagram.NodeConstraints.Default`.
+The following code illustrates how to enable rotate, select constraints, and disable other constraints.

 {% highlight js %}